Zeus-Kairos/Metis/README.md

 ## Project Overview

-Metis is an advanced Retrieval-Augmented Generation (RAG) application that enables users to interact with AI using their own knowledge bases and documents.
-It provides a seamless interface for uploading documents, configuring AI models, and engaging in intelligent conversations powered by state-of-the-art language models.
+Metis is an advanced Retrieval-Augmented Generation (RAG) application that enables users to interact with AI using their own documents.
+It provides a seamless interface for uploading documents, configuring AI models, and Asking questions about your documents.
+The application is specifically optimized for local, small-scale LLMs, though it also supports high-performance models via API configuration.

 ### Key Features

 - **Document Management**: Upload, process, and index various document types (PDF, DOCX, PPTX, TXT, MD, HTML, CSV, XLSX)
+- **Knowledgebase Organization**: Browse and manage your uploaded documents in customized knowledgebases
+- **Local Optimization**: Optimized for local deployment with small-scale LLMs (e.g., Ollama)
+- **Intelligent RAG System**: Advanced retrieval with agentic RAG workflow
 - **Configurable AI Models**: Support for multiple LLM and embedding providers with customizable settings
-- **Intelligent RAG System**: Advanced retrieval with agentic RAG workflow
 - **User-Friendly Interface**: Modern React-based UI with chat interface and knowledgebase browser
-- **Knowledgebase Organization**: Browse and manage your uploaded documents in customized knowledgebases
-- **Secure Authentication**: JWT-based user authentication system
-- **Conversation History**: Persistent conversation threads with knowledgebase context

 ## Installation